RiskBasedPrioritization/RiskBasedPrioritization.github.io/docs/risk/Data_Sources.md

     [VulnCheck KEV](https://vulncheck.com/press/vulncheck-kev) was launched just before this guide was released.
     So it has not been included in any analysis for this guide initial release - but will likely be for future releases.

-[EPSS Scores](https://www.first.org/epss/api) are available for all published CVEs - and cover the range of Likelihood of Exploit  from 0 to 100%.
+[EPSS Scores](https://www.first.org/epss/api) are available for all published CVEs - and cover the range of Likelihood of Exploitation  from 0 to 100%.

-!!! tip "The population sizes for Likelihood of Exploit decrease, as Likelihood of Exploit increases"
+!!! tip "The population sizes for Likelihood of Exploitation decrease, as Likelihood of Exploitation increases"
-    **The population sizes for higher Likelihood of Exploit (Active ~~5%, Weaponized ~~3%) are relatively small compared to Proof Of Concept (~~50%), and All CVEs (100%).**
+    **The population sizes for higher Likelihood of Exploitation (Active ~~5%, Weaponized ~~3%) are relatively small compared to Proof Of Concept (~~50%), and All CVEs (100%).**

 This table lists the **main public** data sources.